Company Seven

 Company Seven - US Navy standard 7x 50 Mark I Mod 2 alongside Mark 43 binocular (99,433 bytes)

-Above: comparing a US Navy standard 7x 50 binocular (Bausch & Lomb Mark I Mod 2) alongside a SARD Mark 43 Wide Angle binocular.
+Above: comparing a U.S. Navy standard 7x 50 binocular (Bausch & Lomb Mark I Mod 2) alongside a SARD Mark 43 Wide Angle binocular.

 The Mark 43 prism housings and eyepieces are much larger, and with a weight of 1718 grams their nickname 'Fat Boy' seems appropriate.